Cinnamon Red Colombo

-The Cinnamon Red Colombo is a three-star hotel in Colombo, Sri Lanka.
+The Cinnamon Red Colombo is a four-star Colombo City Hotel in Colombo, Sri Lanka.
 The 26-storey hotel is located at 59 Ananda Coomaraswamy Mawatha, Kollupitiya.

 The Rs.
 3.5 billion property was a tri-venture between John Keels Holdings (30%), Sanken Construction (51%) and a Singaporean 3rd party (19%).
 It was opened in September 2014 by the Minister of Economic Development, Basil Rajapaksa.

 It is part of the Cinnamon Hotels and Resorts chain, under the management of John Keells Group.
 The hotel is claimed to be South East Asia's first "Lean Luxury" hotel in Colombo.
 The hotel has previously won awards in Culinary Arts.